Our warm winter means Lyme disease is on the rise, but don't let fear keep you from venturing outdoors.

 And even if we do find a tick, panicking still isn’t needed.
 The chances of being bitten by a Lyme-carrying tick are relatively small.
 Only 1 to 2 percent of people bitten by a tick develop Lyme disease.
 That alone should calm our nerves!
 Also should news that “several studies indicate that early antibiotic treatment of a tick bite can reduce the risk of developing Lyme disease,” this according to Dr. Fallon.

-Dr. Chow-Johnson says to remove the tick (use a tweezer to pull the head out), seal the tick in a zipper storage bag, and call your doctor.
+Dr. Chow-Johnson says to ), seal the tick in a zipper storage bag, and call your doctor.
 Showing your doctor the tick is easier than describing it, and your doctor can easily rule on the risk, as not all ticks carry Lyme.
 Some towns will also test the tick for free.
 It does wonders to your peace of mind to learn that even if you were bitten, the tick wasn’t diseased.

 As important as each of these tips are, for Dr. Chow-Johnson comes back to prevention.
 Tick expert Dr. Fallon says parents “should not instill fear in their children of the outdoors.
 They should, however, instill awareness and vigilance about ticks.”